sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 #### Backstory

-This data flow concerns the management of the *Master Password.* The *Master Password* is the password that is used to ultimately "unlock" a user's vault enabling them to gain access to the *Secrets.*
+This data flow concerns the management of the *Master Password.* The *Master Password* is the password used to ultimately "unlock" a user's vault giving them access to the *Secrets.*

 #### Use Cases